 In addition to these priority points, additional points may be awarded to applicants, similar to those on the mainstream waiting list.
 These include:

-(Refer to Applying for Housing and Transfers for further detail).
+(Refer to Application for Housing and Housing transfers for further detail).

 |South Ayrshire Council Tenants||Non South Ayrshire Council Tenants|